How Customer Data Helps Reinvent Retail for Social Distancing

 As retailers adopt more omnichannel, digital-first strategies—which require messaging, content, and interactions tailored to customers as individuals—data-driven personalization becomes more vital.
-How can retailers put such personal outreach to good use during the pandemic?
+In addition, they need an omnichannel data strategy – that’s where a CDP comes in.
+So, how can retailers put such personal outreach to good use during the pandemic?
 Let’s look at some of the possibilities.

 In short, omnichannel personalization offers a powerful tool for retail businesses at a time when they are reconsidering virtually every aspect of the customer experience.
 As retailers double down on such personalized interactions, they need solutions that can extract useful information from data and take exactly the right action at the right time, based on a holistic view of who the customer is.